GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/navigation/chat-message-list-router.md

 #### Parameters

-  - fileURL: The URL of the file to preview.
+  - `fileURL`: The URL of the file to preview.

 ### `showThread(messageId:cid:client:)`